-What is CAIRO ?
+What is this CAIRO ?

 CAIRO, being the Communications Audio Interface for Remote Operations, is a standard connection between two-way radio transceivers and the various forms of microphone, loudspeaker, headphone or headset accessory which an operator may employ for vocal telecommunications.
 It allows the operator to select the most appropriate accessory for a particular communications need, and operate any available and appropriate transceiver to provide a communications service in a wide variety of circumstances.